matthias-reis/aithir.de/_content/posts/2025/2025-09-08-meetdown-pitch.md

 anonymous crowd on the opposite side.
 Also consuming versus interacting plays a big role in social networks.

-I have come up with two criteria to describe networking practices to be able to take a more analytical look:
+I wanted to see these Aspects play together and refined those two criteria to describe current networking practices to be able to take a more analytical look:

 - **Create/Consume Ratio**: How much does everyone actively contribute vs. how much do you listen and digest?
-Are a few content creators opposing millions of consumers or is everyone together playing a board game?
+Are a few content creators opposing millions of consumers or is everyone in a group actively involved in playing a board game?
 - **Proximity**: How close are the members of a community to each other?
 This includes both physically and mentally.
 On the internet the distance is huge while e.g. in a maker community people might work closely hands on together and in a family, all members are close even if they are thousands of kilometers apart.

-If you now plot those criteria on two axis, something interesting happens.
+If you now plot those criteria on two axes, something interesting happens.

 ![Networking Context](/img/posts/2025/meetdown-network-matrix-l.jpg)